 We have spent more time than ever at home this year, leaving many of us exhausting all the entertainment options possible.
 With kids, it can feel a bit of a minefield trying to find fun new things for them to do all the time.
 Most of the attractions we would have normally gone to as a family are now shut, like Children’s Wonderland and other attractions, so the entertainment is left to us to figure out new things at home.
 The thought of weeks that stretch on forever with bored children and too much energy can leave you with chills running up and down your spine, but it doesn’t have to be that way.
 Just because you can’t leave the house as easily as you used to doesn’t mean you can’t have some fun as a family.
 If you are on the lookout for some fun activities to do as a family, here are some top ideas to get you inspired.Read more

-As we reach the end of 2020, I’m sure we all can agree that this school year has been far from normal.
+I’m sure we all can agree that this school year has been far from normal.
 Whether your kids have returned to in-person classes or moved to remote learning, we have all experienced the different learning styles the pandemic has introduced us to.
 As a family, this time spent in the unknown is a great opportunity to learn from each other.
 It could be something as silly as a TikTok dance your kids are obsessed with or something more fundamental like how to balance a checkbook.
 This unprecedented time together can create a perfect storm for valuable life lessons to be learned.
 Consider delving into the areas highlighted below as a way to jumpstart some family learning.Read more

 Many people see obtaining a car loan as a necessity because they cannot afford to pay the full amount in cash for a car.
 The price of cars just continues to increase to incredibly high amounts.
 Even if you can afford to pay for a car in cash, there may be reasons you should still consider taking out a loan.
 You do not have to take out a loan for the full amount.
 You can pay half in cash and half with a loan, or some combination.
 Before you make a decision about paying for your next car, consider these points.Read more